Guide to Structured Workflows

 Each workflow asks for different inputs, but the general pattern is the same:

 Workflow runs are saved as you go, so you can leave and return later without rebuilding the context from scratch.
-For Paper Review, background processing means you may see status updates when you return rather than an instant result on heavy steps.
+For Referee Report and Technical Audit, background processing means you may see status updates when you return rather than an instant result on heavy steps.

-Choose Paper Review if the central object is a paper or manuscript.
+Choose Referee Report if the central object is a paper or manuscript and you want a full referee-style evaluation.

 Choose IC Memo if the central object is an investment decision.